chunned/nos3-guide/Install.md

 make
 make launch
 ```
-If using COSMO4, the application will launch.
-If using COSMO5, wait a while for configuration and then navigate to `localhost:2900`.
+If using COSMOS 4, the application will launch.
+If using COSMOS 5, wait a while for configuration and then navigate to `localhost:2900`.

 Next, see [Usage](Usage.md).